 Excel Format Painter is a nifty tool that allows you to copy formatting from a range of cells and paste it somewhere else in the worksheet (or other worksheets/workbooks).

-You get plain ugly data from a colleague, and you spend the next few minutes applying formatting to make it beautiful.
+You get plain ugly data from a colleague, and you spend the next few minutes applying some formatting to make it beautiful.
 This may include applying borders, formatting the headers, adjusting column widths, removing gridlines, etc.

-And while you're patting your back for turning ugly data into beautiful one, you get another file that needs to be formatted the same way.
+And while you’re patting your back for turning ugly data into a beautiful one, you get another file that needs to be formatted the same way.

 This is where Excel Format Painter comes into the picture and saves you a lot of time.

 You can now quickly copy the formatting you had already done, and paste it into the new dataset.